ComputingStack/Uniview-OpenStack-Portal/README.md

 Uniview also provides a pre-built Kubernetes Dashboard, delivering a seamless experience for managing both OpenStack and Kubernetes—the industry’s leading infrastructure technologies—within a single, cost-effective platform.
 By consolidating these expensive standalone features into one interface, Uniview ensures a premium, integrated experience without the burden of multi-vendor overhead.

-## 4. Clusters Federation and Integration to One Brand, One Portal, One-Sign in and One Bill
+## 4. Clustering of OpenStack into One Brand, One Portal, One-Sign in and One Bill

 Uniview recent innovation (Beginning of 2026) well improved its capability of integrating many various OpenStack clusters in plug and play mode, regardless of they share keystone or share nothing, the versions (e.g. one is newer, others are old), features, mutli-regions or single region.
 With Uniview-IDP, and Uniview-core together, a cluster can be added instantly to serve Enterprise user by as simple as adding a user to a group.
 When a cluster becomes obsolete, it can be safely removed without disrupting overall stability.
 Uniview IDP can be a perfect integration point of enterprise SSO, with OPENID or SAML too without requiring each workload cluster to support OPENID, neither SAML.
 The accomodation of dynamic can help Enterprise agility, esp. at early phase of OpenStack adoption when clusters are formed for different purposes.
 Technically implemented: